ganrad/Az-DevOps-Agent-On-AKS/README.md

 # Build and deploy Azure DevOps Pipeline Agent on AKS

+### Description:
+This project details the steps for customizing the Azure DevOps Pipeline Agent and deploying the same on Azure Kubernetes Service.
+AKS is a managed kubernetes service on Azure.

+### Prerequisites:
+1. A Linux VM with the following tools installed.
+   - Azure CLI
+   - Kubernetes CLI (kubectl)
+   - Docker engine
+   - Helm CLI (Kubernetes Package Manager)

+2. A Microsoft Azure Account and access to the Azure Portal

+3. An Azure DevOps Services account and access to the Azure DevOps Services Portal

+4. Access to a Azure Container Registry (ACR) instance

+5. Access to an Azure Kubernetes Cluster (AKS) instance.

 ### A] Create PAT token and Agent Pool in Azure DevOps Services

 1. Login to Azure DevOps Services portal with your credentials

 2. Create a *PAT* token